 What does it mean to rest a roast?
 It means that the juices within the roast will get an opportunity to redistribute within the roast.

 This has a few advantages.
-You can prepare the gravy, set the table, or even make some Yorkshire pudding while the meat is resting.
+You can prepare the gravy, set the table, or even make some Yorkshire pudding while the meat rests.

 You can cut it immediately when you remove it from the oven, but if you wait a few minutes, it will pay off.
-So when you pull the roast out of the oven cover it with foil and let it rest before carving it up.
+So when you pull the roast out of the oven, cover it with foil and let it rest before carving it up.

 Searing the Beef

 You can sear the beef if you like.
 Searing can help brown the roast on the outside.
 Some people believe this gives the roast a better flavor.
-I am not entirely satisfied if it enhances the flavor, but it makes the beef look wonderful and brown.
+I am not entirely satisfied if it enhances the taste, but it makes the beef look wonderful and brown.

 To sear the beef, I suggest an iron skillet.
-I add some oil to the pan, and a good tablespoon.
+I add some oil and a good tablespoon to the roasting pan.
 I like to use an oil that has a high smoke point.
 So something like canola or your generic vegetable oil will be perfect.
 Fancy olive oil tends to burn at a lower temperature, so it isn’t ideal for this use.

 Season the meat, and put it into the hot skillet with the hot oil.
 Let the meat rest there for a couple of minutes on each side.